ewylie25/learningpaperone/README.md

 Further examples can be found in the Makefile.
 Images and material for the paper are available in the assets folder.

 # FAQ:
-### How is the freequncy plot vs. rank plot is created (the one that shows English = chemistry).
+### How is the frequncy (or probability) vs. rank plot is created (the one that shows English = chemistry).
 Pls explain step by step, define all terms used etc -- for non specialists pls ?

 **chemistry**:

 ```
-we randomly select a certain number of molecules from a natural products database: 10,30,60,100,200,400 Those are the "corpus".
+We randomly select 100,000 molecules from a chemical database: 10, 30, 60, 100, 200, 400, 1000, and 2000 of those are randomly selected.
+Those are the "corpus".
 		- those are combined to create the "fragment dictionary".
 The molecules are combined in the following way:
 		  for each molecule in the corpus
 		  	for eachother molecule remaining